Kings: With the exception of the

 batons through the tarot as described above, the other one from the

-crude deck and the identical one from the
+crude pack and the identical one from the

 must then both be the knight of cups, and the final and unique one from

-reversed deck must for the same reason be the knight of
+reversed pack must for the same reason be the knight of

 batons.
 This card has a human-headed mount, the body might possibly be